 Old Sturbridge Village is a family favorite in Massachusetts for many reasons, but there is also a horse-drawn wagon ride!

 See Related: Fun & Best Things to Do in a Small Town

 Address: 297 West Street, Lenox, MA 01240

-Located in the beautiful Berkshire Hills in the town of Lenox lies the summer home of the Boston Symphony Orchestra, Tanglewood.
+The summer home of the Boston Symphony Orchestra, Tanglewood, is located in the beautiful Berkshire Hills in the town of Lenox.
 This beautiful music venue welcomes almost 400,000 visitors yearly for its performances and recitals.

 In the winter of 1936, the local Tappan family offered Tanglewood, the Tappan family estate, as a gift to the orchestra.
 With over 200 acres of gorgeous lawns and meadows, Tanglewood’s first concert, an all-Beethoven program, was held in August of 1937.
 Since that first concert, Tanglewood has been the summer home of the Boston Symphony Orchestra.

-There is programming for all ages at Tanglewood, with family concerts like Peter and the Wolf.
+Tanglewood has programming for all ages, with family concerts like Peter and the Wolf.
 At a family concert, the orchestra welcomes kids of all ages with an introduction to the musicians and instruments.

 Although it’s the home to the Boston Symphony Orchestra, Tanglewood features a range of musical styles.
 Between the 1960s and 1990s, artists such as Willie Nelson, The Who, Ray Charles, Diana Ross, Bob Dylan, and Liza Minelli performed.
 The venue is also famous for its annual live taping of A Prairie Home Companion with Garrison Keillor.
 Most recently, artists ranging from the Black Crowes to Julliard’s String Quartet played at Tanglewood.